 - We are positive on US economy, supported by strong economic growth in third quarter.
 The ambitious tax reform and favorable unemployment rate also help the economy continue to improve.

 - European equity markets advanced in October amid solid economic growth and modest inflation.
 The Eurozone GDP growth stood at 0.6% for the third quarter, beating expectations.
 The UK equity market rose, against a backdrop of rising oil prices and continued monetary tightening.

 - We maintain a positive view on European equities, supported by strong economic activity indicators, solid earnings delivery and attractive valuations.
 The European Central Bank decided to reduce its bond-buying volume, which clearly acknowledges the robust and sustainable uptick in the European economy.

 Asia Pacific (ex Hong Kong ex China ex Japan)

-Hong Kong and China (A-shares and H-shares)
+Hong Kong and Mainland China (H-shares)